iamfaiz123/iamfaiz123/README.md

 Hey there!!
-Greetings.
+Greetings :wave:

-i am Faizal , a graduate(2022) currently employed in Cognizant as program analyst trainee. what i do? well in my free time i solve questions on leetcode and awaits competition on codecheff :yum: /n Technologies that i am  interested in are blockchain and Mern stack. i have projects related to mern stack in my repo.
+i am Faizal , a graduate(2022) currently employed in Cognizant as program analyst trainee :trollface:

+what i do?
+well in my free time i solve questions on leetcode and awaits competition on codecheff :yum:

+Technologies that i am  interested in are blockchain and Mern stack :star: i have projects related to mern stack in my repo.